PolItKy/AzureSiteRecovery/1ConfigureSiteRecoveryVault.md

 - Replication Policies
   - Configuration that details the frequency of recovery snapshots and retention of those snapshots
 - Replication Fabrics
-  - Fabrics representing Source and Target Regions
+  - Source and Target Regions are represented as Fabrics
 - Replication Protection Containers
-  - Logical containers underneath Fabric for Source and Target regions
+  - Logical containers underneath Fabric to group Virtual Machines for Source and Target regions
 - Replication Protection Containers Mappings
-  - Associates the Protection Containers to every Replication Policy
+  - Associates the Protection Containers to Replication Policy.
+Ideally this has to be performed for every replication policy which we are intending to use.
 - Replication Network and Network Mappings
-  - Maps the Source and Target Networks
+  - Maps the Source and Target Networks and vice versa.

+Note: All the above are done in a way to support Failover and Failback directions.

 Code sample to configure Recovery Services Vault for ASR is below.